gbdev/pandocs/content/Video_Display.md

 This can be useful for dynamically controlling the SCX/SCY registers (\$FF43/\$FF42) to perform special video effects.

+Example application : set LYC to WY, enable LY=LYC interrupt, and have the handler disable sprites.
+This can be used if you use the window for a text box (at the bottom of the screen), and you want sprites to be hidden by the text box.

 LCD Position and Scrolling
 --------------------------